A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

 \subsection{Experimental Estimation of Oxygen Vacancy Formation}

 All 14 perovskite oxides were synthesized using solution combustion synthesis followed by thermal annealing at 800$^\circ$C and those oxide powders were further processed with high-speed ball-milling to break apart agglomerations (see Methods).
-Those oxides show a homogeneous distribution of elements, as illustrated by a representative sample HE-2 using scanning electron microscopy (SEM) paired with energy dispersive X-rays (EDX) (Figure S1a).
-The structure of all 14 oxides was characterized with X-ray diffraction (XRD) and found to match the same perovskite phase (orthorhombic $Pnma$) (Figure S1b).
+Those oxides show a homogeneous distribution of elements, as illustrated by a representative sample HE-2 using scanning electron microscopy (SEM) paired with energy dispersive X-rays (EDX) (Supplementary Figure 1a).
+The structure of all 14 oxides was characterized with X-ray diffraction (XRD) and found to match the same perovskite phase (orthorhombic Pnma) (Supplementary Figure 1b).
+While all synthesized HE oxides in the study were single phase, predicting stable high-entropy compositions remains a challenge for other compositions \cite{sivak_discovering_2025, pitike_predicting_2020, sarker_high-entropy_2018}.

-The change in oxygen vacancy concentration at temperature $T$, $\Delta\delta_T$, was measured using TGA over 1-2 hours intervals starting from 500$^\circ$C to 1000$^\circ$C under ambient air.
-Stabilized mass readings suggest the vacancy formation reaction was in equilibrium (Figure S2).
-Initial vacancy concentrations in the experiment, $\delta_0 = \delta(500^\circ \rm C)$, are expected to be small and were fit using nonlinear least squares (Table \ref{table:sample_descriptors}) to a reaction model described below (Eq. \ref{eq:trad_keq_gibbs}), a typical approach for similar studies \cite{oishi_oxygen_2008, choi_thermodynamic_2012, bae_investigations_2019}.
-The oxygen vacancy concentration at temperature $T$ is calculated from $\delta_T= \delta_0 + \Delta\delta_T$ and shown in Figure \ref{fig:tga_panel}a for all samples.
+The change in oxygen vacancy concentration at temperature $T$, $\Delta\delta_T$, was measured using TGA.
+The weight was stabilized at 300$^\circ$C under ambient air, then increased from 500 to 1000$^\circ$C with 1-2 hour holds every 100$^\circ$C. Stabilized mass readings suggest the vacancy formation reaction was in equilibrium (Supplementary Figure 2).
+Changes in oxygen vacancy concentration, $\Delta\delta_T$, are offset by $\delta_0$ ($\delta_T= \delta_0 + \Delta\delta_T$, where $\delta_0 = \delta(500^\circ \rm C)$) to find vacancy concentrations $\delta_T$.
+The oxygen vacancy concentrations are shown in Figure \ref{fig:tga_panel}a for all samples.
+Values of $\delta_0$ are expected to be small and were fit using nonlinear least squares (Table \ref{table:sample_descriptors}) to a reaction model described below (Eq. \ref{eq:trad_keq_gibbs}), a typical approach for similar studies \cite{oishi_oxygen_2008, choi_thermodynamic_2012, bae_investigations_2019}.
 The fitted $\delta_0$ values range from 0.0005-0.014 and are indeed small compared to the measured concentration increase ranging from 0.035-0.13 seen in Figure \ref{fig:tga_panel}a.
-As such, error in model-fit $\delta_0$ values are likely to have marginal effects on the overall vacancy formation trends.
+As such, errors in model-fit $\delta_0$ values are likely to have marginal effects on the overall vacancy formation trends.
 The measured $\delta(T)$ curve for LE-1 (equivalent to LSCF) in Figure \ref{fig:tga_panel}a is in agreement with reported values for the similar composition (La\textsubscript{0.6}Sr\textsubscript{0.4}Fe)O\textsubscript{3}: $\delta$=0.044 vs 0.035 in \cite{kuhn_oxygen_2011} at 900$^\circ \rm C$.